Mendocino County Court Records

 Searching criminal court records:

-Because non-parties cannot view criminal case records remotely through re:SearchCA, criminal record searches require visiting the public access kiosks at the Ukiah or Fort Bragg courthouses.
-Parties and their attorneys may view their criminal case records remotely after signing in to re:SearchCA.
+Because non-parties cannot view criminal case records remotely through re:SearchCA, criminal record searches require a visit to the public access kiosks at the Ukiah or Fort Bragg courthouse.
+Parties and their attorneys can view their criminal cases remotely after signing in to re:SearchCA.

 Bail schedules:

 The court publishes approved bail amounts for criminal offenses.
-The felony bail schedule and misdemeanor bail schedule are available for download on the court’s website.
+Both the felony bail schedule and the misdemeanor bail schedule are available for download from the court's website.

 Criminal fines and fees:

-Payments on criminal cases can be made online through the court’s online payment portal using Visa, Mastercard, or Discover.
+Payments on criminal cases can be made online through the court's online payment portal using Visa, Mastercard, or Discover.
 A convenience fee applies.
-Payment plans with a minimum monthly installment of $50.00 may be available for those who qualify — the court provides a payment plan request form online.
+Payment plans with a minimum monthly installment of $50.00 may be available for qualifying individuals — the court provides a payment plan request form online.

 Sheriff's Office and arrest records:

-The Mendocino County Sheriff’s Office maintains arrest records, booking logs, and incident reports.
-Records requests can be directed to:
+The Mendocino County Sheriff's Office maintains arrest records, booking logs, and incident reports.
+Direct record requests to:

 Mendocino County Sheriff's Office